In the Company of Women

-In the Company of Women (Las buenas compañías) is a 2023 Spanish-French drama film directed by Sílvia Munt which stars Alicia Falcó, Itziar Ituño, and Elena Tarrats.
+In the Company of Women (Las buenas compañías) is a 2023 Spanish-French drama film directed by Sílvia Munt which stars Alícia Falcó, Itziar Ituño, and Elena Tarrats.
 Inspired by the case of the Basauri 11, the plot, set in the Basque town of Errenteria against the backdrop of the so-called Spanish Transition, explores the plight of women clandestinely helping other women to terminate their pregnancy.

 Plot

 In the Summer of 1977, Bea involves with a group of activists supporting women rights and the right to abortion in the Basque town of Errenteria, while also falling for an older well-off girl, Miren.

 Production

 The screenplay was penned Munt alongside Jorge Gil Munarriz.
 The film is a Spanish-French co-production by Irusoin, Oberon Media, En la Frontera Película, Manny Films, La Fidèle Production, with the participation of EiTB, TV3, and RTVE, and support of ICAA, ICEC, and the Basque Government.
 Shooting locations included Errenteria, Pasaia, San Sebastián, and Biarritz.